tglauch/DeepIceLearning/README.md

 # DeepIceLearning
 DeepIceLearning - An Approach to use Deep Neural Networks for the Regression and Classification of IceCube quantities

-Firstly: This version of the software is still in test-mode and might contain many bugs or inconsitencys.
+Firstly: This version of the software is still in test-mode and might contain many bugs or inconsistencies.
 As input you can use any files that are produced with the Create_Data_Files.py script in the main directory.
 A set of muon neutrino events can be found in my user directory under /data/user/tglauch/ML_Reco/training_data/

 How to train a neural network with this code?